alan-turing-institute/autoemulate/CONTRIBUTING.md

 **PLEASE NOTE: Only one contributor can be added with the bot at a time!** Add each contributor in turn, merge the pull request and delete the branch (`all-contributors/add-<username>`) before adding another one.
 Otherwise, you can end up with dreaded [merge conflicts](https://help.github.com/articles/about-merge-conflicts).
 Therefore, please check the open pull requests first to make sure there aren't any [open requests from the bot](https://github.com/alan-turing-institute/autoemulate/pulls/app%2Fallcontributors) before adding another.

 What happens if you accidentally run the bot before the previous run was merged and you got those pesky merge conflicts?
 (Don't feel bad, we have all done it! 🙈) Simply close the pull request and delete the branch (`all-contributors/add-<username>`).
-If you are unable to do this for any reason, please let us know on Slack <link to Slack> or by opening an issue, and one of our core team members will be very happy to help!
+If you are unable to do this for any reason, please <!-- let us know on Slack <link to Slack>--> reach out to us via email or open an issue, and one of our core team members will be very happy to help!

 ## Need Help?